What is Penetration Testing and Its Types?Vishnu Yash Tripathi

 A penetration test tells whether the existing defensive measures employed on the system are strong enough to prevent any security break.
-Penetration test reports also suggest the countermeasures that can be taken to reduce the security risk of the system being hacked.
+Penetration test reports also suggest countermeasures that can be taken to reduce the security risk of the system being hacked.

-Causes Of Vulnerabilities
+Causes of Vulnerabilities

 - Design and development errors: There can be security breaches in the design of hardware and software.
-These bugs can put your business-critical data at security risk of exposure.
+These bugs can put your business-critical data at a security risk of exposure.

 - Poor system configuration: This is another reason for vulnerability.
 If the systems are poorly configured, then it can find loopholes through which attackers can enter into the system & steal the information.